AusraMundus/Ufo/README.md

 ## 🔗 Other resources

-There are no resources for this project.
+There are no other resources for this project.